AggroBird/propane/LANGUAGE.md

 end
 ```

 Global are defined as unique data that can be accessed from any method.
 Globals exist at application startup and have a predetermined value.
 Globals that do not get initialized with a value default to zero.
-Global structs with multiple fields can have an initializer per field.
-The amount of initializer values can be fewer than the amount of fields (nested fields included), and uninitialized fields should default to zero.
-The amount of initializer values cannot exceed the total amount of fields.
+Uninitialized global data will default to zero.

-Constants are similar to globals in scope and initialization, but must their value must be immutable.
+Constants are similar to globals in scope, but must their value must be immutable.
 Despite being immuatble, it is valid to take the address of a constant and use constants in arithmetic expressions.
-Modifying the value of a constant directly or indirectly through pointer access is considered undefined behaviour and should result in process termination.
+Modifying the value of a constant directly or indirectly through pointer access will result in undefined behaviour.
 Unlike globals, constants are not guaranteed to exist in memory at a specified location, as compilers might optimize or inline constant values depending on their usage.

-Global signature types can be initialized with a method address or a null pointer, while constant signature types must be initialized with a valid method address.
+Global signature types can be initialized with a method address or a null pointer and changed at runtime, while constant signature types must always be initialized with a valid method address.

 ## Methods